 '''

 AccessController.doPrivileged() not only truncates the Subject propagation,

 but also reduces the permissions.
 It does not include the JAAS security

 policy defined for the principals in the Subject.

 Subject.doAs(s, new PrivilegedAction() {

 public Object run() {

 System.out.println("Within Subject.doAsPrivileged()");

 Subject s1 = Subject.getSubject(AccessController.getContext());

 AccessController.doPrivileged(new PrivilegedAction() {

 public Object run() {

 Subject s2 = Subject.getSubject(AccessController.getContext());

 return null;

 }

 });

 return null;

 }

-});

 '''

-- JAAS Login Configuration can be configured in Admin Console and stored in WCCM (WebSphere Common Configuration Model): Application can define new JAAS login configuration in the Admin Console and the the data is persisted in the configuration respository (stored in the WCCM).
+- JAAS Login Configuration can be configured in administrative console and stored in the WebSphere configuration application programming interface (API).
+An application can define new JAAS login configuration in the administrative console and the data is persisted in the configuration repository (stored in the WebSphere configuration API).
 However, WebSphere still support the default JAAS login configuration format (plan text file) provided by the JAAS default implementation.
-But if there are duplication login configurations defined in both the WCCM and the plan text file format, the one in the WCCM takes precedence.
-There are advantages to define the login configuration in the WCCM: - UI support in defining JAAS login configuration. - The JAAS configuration login configuration can be managed centrally. - The JAAS configuration login configuration is distributed in a Network Deployment installation. - Proxy LoginModule: The default JAAS implementation does not use the thread context class loader to load classes, the LoginModule could not be loaded if the LoginModule class file is not in the application class loader or the Java extension class loader classpath.
+But if there are duplication login configurations defined in both the WebSphere configuration API and the plan text file format, the one in the WebSphere configuration in the WebSphere configuration API takes precedence.
+There are advantages to define the login configuration in the WebSphere configuration API: - UI support in defining JAAS login configuration. - The JAAS configuration login configuration can be managed centrally.

+- The JAAS configuration login configuration is distributed in a Network Deployment installation. - Proxy LoginModule: The default JAAS implementation does not use the thread context class loader to load classes, the LoginModule could not be loaded if the LoginModule class file is not in the application class loader or the Java extension class loader classpath.
 Due to this class loader visibility problem, WebSphere provides a proxy LoginModule to load JAAS LoginModule using the thread context class loader.
-The LoginModule implementation does not have to be placed on the application class loader or the Java extension class loader classpath with this proxy LoginModule.

-Note: Do not remove or delete the pre-defined JAAS Login Configurations (ClientContainer, WSLogin and DefaultPrincipalMapping).
+The LoginModule implementation does not have to be placed on the application class loader or the Java extension class loader classpath with this proxy LoginModule. - Note: Do not remove or delete the pre-defined JAAS Login Configurations (ClientContainer, WSLogin and DefaultPrincipalMapping).
 Deleting or removing them could cause other enterprise applications to fail.

 A system administrator determines the authentication technologies, or LoginModules, to be used for each application and configures them in a login configuration.
 The source of the configuration information (for example, a file or a database) is up to the current javax.security.auth.login.Configuration implementation.
-The WebSphere Application Server implementation permits the login configuration to be defined in both the WebSphere Common Configuration Model (WCCM) security document and in a JAAS configuration file where the former takes precedence.
+The WebSphere Application Server implementation permits the login configuration to be defined in both the WebSphere configuration API security document and in a JAAS configuration file where the former takes precedence.

-Two JAAS login configurations are defined in the WCCM security document for applications to use.
+Two JAAS login configurations are defined in the WebSphere configuration API security document for applications to use.
 They may be found in the left navigation pane at Security > JAAS Configuration > Application Login Config: WSLogin and ClientContainer.
 The WSLogin defines a login configuration and LoginModule implementation that may be used by applications in general.
-The ClientContainer defines a login configuration and LoginModule implementation that is similar to that of WSLogin but enforces the requirements of the WebSphere Application Server Client Container.
-The third entry, DefaultPrincipalMapping, defines a special LoginModule that is typically used by Java 2 Connector to map an authenticated WebSphere user identity to a set of user authentication data (user ID and password) for the specified back end Enterprise Information System (EIS).
+The ClientContainer defines a login configuration and LoginModule implementation that of WSLogin but enforces the requirements of the WebSphere Application Server Client Container.
+The third entry, DefaultPrincipalMapping, defines a special LoginModule that is typically used by Java 2 Connector to map an authenticated WebSphere user identity to a set of user authentication data (user ID and password) for the specified back end enterprise information system (EIS).
 For more information about Java 2 Connector and the DefaultMappingModule please refer to the Java 2 Security section.